Believe Your Dreams Are Possible

 Build a Structure, Then Let Yourself Fly

-At times, I find myself spiraling downwards because the commodity I offer isn’t exactly tangible leap of faithlike a pen, or a car.
+At times, I find myself spiraling downwards because the commodity I offer isn’t exactly tangible like a pen, or a car.
 Does that make it any less valuable?
 Any less worth creating, branding, and marketing?
 I don’t think so.
 Perhaps it’s a tad more challenging, but definitely worth the effort.
 Besides, feeling sorry for myself has never been attractive.
 Whereas standing up and boldly declaring I can succeed, no matter what the current landscape might be, will always be my best look.

 I’ve made some progress since rising from the latest rut by adding structure to my days; all 7 of them every week.
 Where is your big dream right now?
 Is it wallowing in a puddle of muck, or are you taking steps, however small, to tend your garden so it will yield a huge, beautiful crop, even if it’s at some unspecified point in time?
 You have to start somewhere. you owe it to yourself to manifest those big, crazy dreams.
 Why not start right now?
 After all, there’s no time like the present to start chasing a dream or two.